-Castellucci Wines is a family run business operated by brother and sister, Maria and Marco – both of whom grew up in the San Francisco Bay Area and now live in the Napa Valley.
+Castellucci Wines is a family run business operated by brother and sister, Maria and Marco – both of whom grew up in the San Francisco Bay Area and now live in Napa Valley.

-The family owns 50 acres of vineyards in Napa Valley from Spring Mountain to Rutherford (next to the Silverado Trail and Zinfandel Lane – and a potential site for a future winery) and a vineyard in St. Helena (home of their Merlot).
 Rather than hire an outside vineyard management company to manage their vines, Marco oversees several employees and manages the vines in house.
 They continue to sell grapes to select wineries.
 Maria oversees the business operations of both their wines and their various properties.
 And in addition to helping oversee her family’s real estate holdings, Maria is also an author.
-In 2023 she published a children’s book titled, Vivienne in Paris.
+In 2023 she published a children’s book titled, Vivienne in Paris; this book is in our always growing collection of books from Napa Valley authors.

 Select Wines

-The 2016 Castellucci Napa Valley Lucia (meaning ‘white’ in Italian) White Wine is pale straw color yellow in the glass; the aromatics are inviting including a floral nuance along with pineapple.
-Superbly balanced on the palate with a pleasing texture – rounded but not overly soft helped in part by the lively acidity.
+The 2016 Castellucci Napa Valley Lucia White Wine is pale straw color yellow in the glass; the aromatics are inviting including a floral nuance along with pineapple.
+Superbly balanced on the palate with a pleasing texture, this wine is rounded but not overly soft supported in part by the lively acidity.
 Notes of citrus, mineralities and intense flavor linger for some time.
-Drinks very well by itself.
-And in an interesting wine making historical footnote, as an amateur winemaker Jac made Chenin Blanc back in the 1960’s and entered it in a competition at the Sonoma County Fairgrounds and earned a medal for his efforts.
+It drinks very well by itself.
+And in an interesting wine making historical footnote, as an amateur winemaker Jac made Chenin Blanc back in the 1960s and entered it in a competition at the Sonoma County Fairgrounds and earned a medal for his efforts.

-Ink House Inn
+Ink House Inn (no longer owned by the Castelluccis)

-The Casteluccis purchased the historic Ink House and 1.25 acres located just south of St. Helena in 2014 and sold it in 2021 to Jean Charles Boisset and Gina Gallo (who are the current owners).
+The Castellucci’s purchased the historic Ink House and 1.25 acres located just south of St. Helena in 2014 and sold it in 2021 to Jean Charles Boisset and Gina Gallo (who are the current owners).
 Despite the change in ownership, we keep our notes here for historical reference.
 When the Castelluci’s acquired the property, there was the possibility that it was going to be a quick real estate investment, but as they began to dig through the layers of history, they realized they had something special on their hands.
 The house and property are listed on the National Register of Historic Places – the home was built in 1885 by Theron H. Ink for a cost of $10,000.
 The uppermost cupola was removed in the 1940s but has since been added back to the house.
 The original well on site was built by Chinese labor.

 An article about Inkwell House from the Napa Register, dated September 14, 1963, indicates, “Perhaps someday Napa Valley’s Inkwell House will be the attraction it deserves to be, in the way the early American homes of New England are, as restored by the Colonial Dames”.
 Those wishful thinking words came true some 50+ years after this article was published.
-After several years of carefully restoring the home with the help of Howard Backen at Backen, Gillam & Kroeger Architects along with the beautiful interior design work of Sarahliz Lawson Design, the Ink House opened in January of 2018.
+After several years of carefully restoring the home with the help of Howard Backen (died 2024) at Backen, Gillam & Kroeger Architects along with the beautiful interior design work of Sarahliz Lawson Design, the Ink House opened in January of 2018.
 Sarahliz’s work has been featured in a variety of publications including Luxe Magazine, Conde Nest Traveler and Travel and Leisure – this was her first project with Backen, Gillam & Kroeger Architects.

 Theron was born in New York in 1831, was a schoolteacher for several years before migrating across the country on horse and wagon in 1852.
 He worked gold mines at Coloma Bar before settling in Napa Valley in 1853, working on Boon Fly’s Farm on Carneros Creek in what is now the Carneros District of southern Napa Valley.
 From being a schoolteacher to a prominent landowner in northern California happened fairly quickly.
 His land holdings were significant; at the height of ownership, he owned approximately 10,000 acres in Napa Valley primarily in Pope Valley), Lake County and Marin County and raised a variety of livestock.
 He also served in public office and was elected to the Board of Supervisors in the Yount District for three terms.